 By Casey Melnick

 In this week’s review, fate has us discussing Laurie Anderson’s debut album Big Science.
 Released in 1982, this avant-garde album is considered one of the best 1980s albums by critics.
-Self-produced along with the help from producer Roma Baran, this record utilizes a vast collection of techniques ranging from electronic laden art pop to anxiety inducing spoken word lyrics.
+Self-produced along with the help of producer Roma Baran, this record utilizes a vast collection of techniques ranging from electronic laden art-pop to anxiety-inducing spoken-word lyrics.
 Does Big Science’s eccentricity still feel fresh nearly forty years later or is it best left in the 1980s?
 Check it out.

 - “From the Air”

 Laurie Anderson’s Big Science is a fascinating affair.
 Harrowing yet oddly engrossing, this album fully embraces the avant-garde while still maintaining a certain level of accessibility not often found in the art-pop genre.
 Prescient songwriting combines with weird musical compositions to create an experience that is a record of its own time.

 In many ways, “From the Air,” perfectly exemplifies the Big Science experience.
 It opens with a haunting vocal sampling cooing in the background.
 A slightly out-of-tune saxophone dances along with a simple drum beat.
 Offsetting the groove, a strangely calm Anderson welcomes us to the ride with spoken words; “Good evening/This is your Captain/We are about to attempt a crash landing.”
 This opening track previews the weirdness that is to follow and as we process this crash landing it’s hard to not pay attention.

 In the titular track, Anderson showcases her singing chops as she interlaces a beautiful vocal melody with witty lyrics and various one-liners.
 All of this is juxtaposed against ethereal instrumentation that reminds of airy church hymns.
 This song also features perhaps the most nonchalant yodeling to be found in music.